lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 This option is disabled by default.

 Basically you will never want to enable this option.
-Try to enable it only, when you experience that connections to your Home Assistant device regularly freeze, and you have to reload the web page or force stop the Home Assistant app.
-The root cause can be that your ISP drops UDP packages on certain conditions.
+Try to enable it only, when you experience that connections to your Home Assistant device regularly freeze (even when you can ping the device, the web page or the Home Assistant app is unresponsive), and you have to reload the web page or force stop the Home Assistant app to make them work again.
+The root cause can be that your ISP erroneously drops UDP packets on certain conditions.

 ### Option: `dscp`